igabriel85/DICE-Monitoring/dmon-elasticsearch/Readme.md

 ##Installation and Use
+###Manual
 In contrast to the dmon-agent the dmon-elasticsearch installs an elasticsearch instance on the target host at deployment.
-**TODO**

-###Manual
 **TODO**

 ##REST API Structure